Lasagna with Béchamel (no ricotta)

 - 1 pound Ground Beef, I used 93% lean

-- 1 pound Ground Hot Italian Pork Sausage, can also use mild
+- 1 pound Ground Hot Italian Pork Sausage, or mild sausage

 - 1 teaspoon Kosher Salt, divided